- Ski Weekends

 Off the Mountain

-Après-ski is lively in Zell am See with popular spots including the City Xpress Umbrella Bar, Castle Bar near the Hotel Neue Post and the legendary Villa Crazy Daisy.
-The picturesque, traffic-free centre is also perfect for a leisurely stroll with plenty of shops to explore and a wide choice of restaurants, bars and clubs on offer.
+Après-ski is lively in Zell am See with popular spots including the City Xpress Umbrella Bar, Castle Bar and the longstanding Villa Crazy Daisy.
+The picturesque, traffic-free centre is perfect for a leisurely stroll with boutique shops, restaurants, cafes and cosy bars.

-In Kaprun, the Pavillon bar attracts the crowds after skiing and a clutch of bars at the other end of the high street – Kitsch & Bitter, Rotor Bar & Lounge - offer late night entertainment in Kaprun.
+In Kaprun, the Pavillon bar attracts the crowds after skiing and a clutch of bars at the other end of the high street – Kitsch & Bitter, Barracuda and Backflip – offer late night entertainment.

 Insider Guide :: Resort Highlights